krshrimali/blog/content/posts/daily_updates_15_11_2022.md

   * Code coverage analysis: hmm, it used to stay at around 87 to 90% for the libraries I worked with.
 I agree, most of it should be tested, but as the library grows longer, you can't block PRs on coverage (specially by the community).
 But it's underrated, I've seen developers ignore it until they face the wrath of weird bugs.
 100% testing coverage, will always be difficult, but if the goal is kept in that direction, it might reach to 95-100%.
   * Never heard of fuzz testing before...after reading about it, just another word of what we have done before.
 Never got a name to it though. ;)
   * Ship with Hardening Enabled: Again, no idea about this.
 I'll have to read about it.
 Marked as a TODO.
 * Missed watching Edward's stream on TorchDynamo, I woke up late. :/ Going to re-watch the stream now.
-Sharing the notes towards the end of this blog.
+I'll share the notes in a separate blog once I'm done, I could only watch _some_ of it today.
+* I've started learning Kernel Fusion, how does it work and why it can help (and when it can not).
+This is going to be a long road, hopefully I'll be able to share something concrete soon.

 **Leetcode Problems**: